 Make sure there are no line breaks/text wrap after adding this rule to your

 .htaccessfile.
 This rule may need to be adjusted for sites that have WordPress installed in a subdirectory or if the paths on your setup are different.

 .htaccessrule to lock specific file types only.
 The following rule will lock down only

 This adjustment avoids running images and other static files that might be in your

 getfile.phpscript, which can slow sites down.
 You can change the protected file extensions to the specific file types you need to protect.

 RewriteBase / RewriteRule ^wp-content/uploads/(.*\.pdf|\.doc|\.docx|\.ppt|\.zip)$ /wp-content/plugins/paid-memberships-pro/services/getfile.php [L]

-getfile.php script.
-That script figures out the post the file is attached to and then checks if the logged in user has access to that post.
+getfile.php script before it loads in the browser.
+That script figures out the post the file is attached to, then checks if the logged-in user has access to that post.
 If so, the file is served through the script.
 If not, a 503 error is shown.